Biography of Sensei Daimantstein KiochiNandan Z.N.I.R and Kokusai Renmei*

 As a professional actor changing my residence every other year, I found it difficult to keep practicing most of the martial arts I had studied - styles were not necessarily offered in each city in which I lived.
 So, I started to look for a martial art to practice that was as original, as pure as possible; a martial art that required a non-violent attitude from its practitioners; a martial art wherein little equipment was required; and most importantly, one that I could practice on my own, a martial art that required no partner.

-Since the retirement of Sabatier sensei from Iaido I have become a student of his teacher , Seigan Esaka Sensei, in Tokyo, where all my Iaido examinations took place.
+Since the retirement of Sabatier sensei from Iaido, I have become a student of his teacher , Seigan Esaka Sensei in Tokyo.
+Following the retirement of Esaka Sensei, I am now taught by Hinago Sensei also in Tokyo.
+All my Iaido examinations have taken place in Japan.

 I currently teach Iaido in Berkeley and in San Francisco.